orosmatthew/advent-of-code-2023/README.md

 # Advent of Code 2023 in C++

 My advent of code solutions.
-The goal is to have the fasted execution speed so benchmarking code is added to each day.
+The goal is to have the fastest execution speed so benchmarking code is added to each day.

 ## Benchmarks